Flugplatz/blog/content/posts/btree_orderbook.md

 In this proof of concept we have a significant capacity size of 1_000_000_000.
 To work around this we implement some tracking pointers which continually identify the best bid and ask indexes.
 When we generate a snapshot we skip the library Iterator and do a walk outward from these indexes manually.

-When benchmarking these two solutions we take the best of 5 `get_snapshot()` elapsed time measurements (with an prior call intended to warm the cache).
-Snapshot sizes are selected as multiples of the BTreeMaps `B` parameter (16), as it is likely that the fragmentation of the map scales somewhat relatively with multiples of this.
+When benchmarking the two implementations we take the best of 5 `get_snapshot()` elapsed time measurements (with an prior call intended to warm the cache).
+Snapshot sizes are selected as multiples of the BTreeMaps `B` parameter (16), as it is likely that the fragmentation of the BTreeMap implementation scales somewhat relatively with multiples of this.
 The results are below: